5 Basic Steps to Get Free PR for Small Businesses

 When starting to work with something, you have to get a full understanding of what it is.
-In this case, identifying public audience is the most important first step to continue any PR campaign.
+In this case, identifying a public audience is the most important first step to continue any PR campaign.
 Searching and analyzing target audience are required performances to get all the features of people who might be excited about your products or services - and why.
 From the data collected, you can easily find out the right messages and approach to your public audience.

 Create the story - your own materials

 Storytelling is the most creative part of public relations.
-Commonly, most of the firm make efforts in creating new that promote something fresh and interesting to attract audience such as: a brand new version of mobile app, a new market, a first-appear fashion style or other significant hire, a new business plan, merger, winning an award, something of this nature.
+Commonly, most of the firm make efforts in creating new that promote something fresh and interesting to attract audience such as a brand new version of the mobile app, a new market, a first-appear fashion style or other significant hires, a new business plan, merger, winning an award, something of this nature.
 Other methods of creating news include bylined articles written for an independent publication, Opinion-Editorials (about a controversial topic), social media (blog posts, tweets, photos, videos, etc.), content marketing on your website, and more.